‘They prowl by night… lusting for human flesh!’

 “A grisly horror compendium, very much a curate’s egg with variable special effects: the thirs story is the best, helped by a lively, over-the-top performance by Pleasence.”
 Alan Frank, The Horror Film Handbook, Batsford, 1982

-” …The Uncanny has some nice pulpy thrills throughout with the first story in particular delivering some grisly shocks (with Penhaligon in particular drenched in blood for much of her screen time).
-Obviously the top-billed Cushing and Milland could play their roles in their sleep but they still deliver the goods, while Pleasence gives the juiciest performance as a foul creature who gets everything that’s coming to him…” Nathaniel Thompson, Mondo Digital
+” …The Uncanny has some nice pulpy thrills throughout with the first story, in particular, delivering some grisly shocks (with Penhaligon in particular drenched in blood for much of her screen time).
+Obviously the top-billed Cushing and Milland could play their roles in their sleep but they still deliver the goods, while Pleasence gives the juiciest performance as a foul creature who gets everything that’s coming to him…” Mondo Digital

 “The Uncanny was sabotaged by its basic premise before a frame of film had even been shot.
 Despite what the gravelly voice-over for the trailer suggested, cats are not actually as menacing as ‘great white sharks or ravenous grizzly bears’ and Héroux’s perfunctory direction was never going to appear to make them so.”
 John Hamilton, X-Cert: The British Independent Horror Film: 1971 – 1983, Hemlock Books, 2014